hamishgibbs/bilingual/README.md

 Switching IDEs is cumbersome and time consuming.

 I have also been unimpressed by the RStudio solutions for running Python code ([Reticulate](https://rstudio.github.io/reticulate/)).
-While you can technically run Python code interactively in RStudio, you sacrifice code styling in your IDE and can have trouble managing your python kernel.
+While you can technically run Python code interactively in RStudio, you sacrifice code styling in your IDE and can have trouble managing your local python kernel.

 This approach provides a unified, Jupyter-like, interface for running Python and R code in the same IDE.